rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - `which points to some memory`: there are actually several regions of memory
     - registers: which are in the CPU itself
     - cache: with different levels, if latency access
-    - stack: a region in memory (typically high address range)
+    - stack: a region in memory (typically high address range depending on OS and CPU arch)
         - Since the stack is frequently accessed, it is often in the cache
         - Due to the way cache lines work, when memory is contiguous, it will also pull in "nearby" data into the cache
             - Therefore, variables in the same stack frame often get pulled into the cache as well
+        - The stack grows down (when it starts at a high address)
     - heap: a region in memory (typically low address range)
         - One reason arrays are faster than maps/dicts is because the data is contiguous.
         - This has the benefit that data nearby data is pulled into cache
         - With maps or most data structures with pointers, the pointers to fields/values may be "far away"
+        - The heap (usually) grows up when it starts in the low address (but actually, the memory allocator will scan the free blocks to find a block of memory of a size that fits the request)
+            - This is why memory fragmentation is a thing, and can affect rust (and mojo too, since it has no GC)
     - understanding performance with memory is difficult, because it requires some understanding of:
         - physical vs virtual memory (and cache -> cache lookup -> TLB lookup -> memory or paging)
         - TLB: Translation Lookaside Buffer, which is a hardware cache of virtual -> physical addressing